Doxuno

 OBLIGATIONS OF RECEIVING PARTY

-Summit Ventures (Pty) Ltd agrees to: (a) hold all Confidential Information in strict confidence; (b) not disclose Confidential Information to any third party without the prior written consent of Nexus Capital (Pty) Ltd; (c) use Confidential Information solely for the Permitted Purpose; (d) protect Confidential Information with at least the same degree of care used to protect its own most sensitive information, but in no event less than reasonable care; (e) limit access to those employees, officers, directors, and professional advisors who have a strict need to know and are bound by confidentiality obligations no less protective than this Agreement; and (f) promptly notify the Disclosing Party upon becoming aware of any actual or suspected unauthorised disclosure of Confidential Information, consistent with the notification obligations under section 22 of POPIA.
+Summit Ventures (Pty) Ltd agrees to: (a) hold all Confidential Information in strict confidence; (b) not disclose Confidential Information to any third party without the prior written consent of Nexus Capital (Pty) Ltd; (c) use Confidential Information solely for the Permitted Purpose; (d) protect Confidential Information with the same degree of care that the Receiving Party uses to protect its own most sensitive proprietary information, but in no event less than reasonable care; (e) limit access to those employees, officers, directors and professional advisors who have a strict need to know and are bound by confidentiality obligations no less protective than this Agreement; and (f) promptly notify the Disclosing Party upon becoming aware of any actual or suspected unauthorised disclosure of Confidential Information, consistent with the notification obligations under section 22 of POPIA where personal information is affected.

 4.